alejandro-amo/AtherosCSI-NG/README.md

 `cat path/to/this/patch/ath_csi.patch | patch -p1`
 and then you can configure, make and install or build kernel-package as usual.

+## Contact Info
+alister.amo@eurecat.org

-I how this patch could serve more people.
+I hope this patch could serve more people.
 Enjoy!
 AA